 However, when we were younger, it was a much different story.
 We all, at some point or another, must have felt strange and uncomfortable around people, mostly due to lack of representation.
 Thankfully, that’s changing.
 And, this change is for good!

 Thanks to Winnie Harlow who, after her successful America’s Next Top Model (2014), was first featured in Diesel’s high-energy campaign.
 It was the first time when a girl with vitiligo was featured in any brand campaign.
 The ad aimed to promote tolerance, equality and unconditional love.
 The next in line was Say Something Nice campaign from Desigual.
 Harlow was also the brand ambassador for the Spanish brand.
 Subsequently, Marc Jacobs too featured a model with vitiligo in their campaign.
 The other fashion brands that have included vitiligo in their advertising (some way or other) are Parfait and Aliesha Renea.

 Slowly, mainstream beauty brands too woke up from the unrealistic standard of beauty.
 CoverGirl’s latest ad for its TruBlend foundation featured Amy Deanna, a black model with vitiligo.
-On the other hand, the ‘My Beauty My Say’ campaign by Dove featured women who stand up for their own beauty and redefine “beautiful” by breaking away from traditional standards.
-Even though the campaign did not feature any girl with vitiligo, its message spoke straight to hearts of all living with vitiligo.
+On the other hand, the ‘#ShowUs’ campaign by Dove featured women who stand up for their own beauty and redefine “beautiful” by breaking away from traditional standards.
+The campaign spoke straight to hearts of all living with vitiligo.